shopware/docs/resources/guidelines/code/contribution.md

 Pull requests that become stale (no activity from the author for 2 weeks after a review or request for changes) will be closed.
 You can always reopen the pull request when you're ready to continue working on it.
 :::

 Your PR will normally get the first review within a week.
 We do regular meetings to screen all new pull requests on GitHub.
-In this meeting, there is a team of Shopware developers of different specializations who will discuss your changes.
-Together we decide what will happen next to your pull request.
-We will set one of the following labels, which indicates the status of the pull request.
+In this meeting, a team of Shopware developers with different specializations will discuss your changes.
+Together, we decide what will happen next to your pull request.
+We will set one of the following labels, which indicates the pull request's status.
 Here is a list of all possible states:

 |                                  GitHub Label / Tag                                  | What does it mean? |
 |:------------------------------------------------------------------------------------:| :--- |